Edison International research snapshot

 Munger risk inversion

-The thesis fails if wildfire liabilities exceed recoveries, regulators disallow costs, interest expense rises faster than rate-base earnings, customers face political bill pressure, or negative free cash flow requires more financing than shareholders expect.
+The thesis fails if the Eaton Fire bellwether trial or other wildfire losses exceed recoveries, regulators disallow costs, interest expense rises faster than rate-base earnings, customers face political bill pressure, or negative free cash flow requires more financing than shareholders expect.

 Management

-Pedro Pizarro has framed EIX around safety, affordability, grid hardening, wildfire mitigation, and 5% to 7% core EPS growth through 2030.
+Pedro Pizarro has framed EIX around safety, affordability, grid hardening, wildfire mitigation, and 5% to 7% core EPS growth through 2030, and Q2 2026 core EPS of $1.54 beat consensus.
 The key test is funding a large capital plan while keeping regulatory trust and balance-sheet strength.

 Industry trend